nniclausse/prolusion/README.md

 **Emacs**

-    $ brew   install emacs --HEAD --with-cocoa --with-imagemagick --with-librsvg # if emacs is not installed
+    $ brew   install emacs-plus --HEAD # if emacs is not installed
-    $ brew reinstall emacs --HEAD --with-cocoa --with-imagemagick --with-librsvg # if emacs is     installed
+    $ brew reinstall emac-pluss --HEAD # if emacs is     installed

 **Emacs prolusion**